Versioning and API Stability¶

 - B is the release number.
-This will include many changes including features and things that possibly break backwards compatibility, although we strive to keep theses cases at a minimum.
+This will include many changes including features and things that possibly break backwards compatibility.
+Even Bs will be stable branches, and odd Bs will be development.

 - C is the bugfix release number.

-API stability was one of the major goals for the 1.0 release, which doesn’t have a due date scheduled yet.
+API stability is one of Scrapy major goals for the 1.0 release, which doesn’t have a due date scheduled yet.